dalmo1991/superflexPy/doc/numerical_solver.rst

 arrays to use.

 The method :code:`_get_fluxes` is responsible for calculating the fluxes after the ODE has been solved and operates with a vector of states.

 The method :code:`_differential_equation` calculates the approximation of the ODE, returning the value of the numerical approximation of the  differential equation given a value of :code:`S` and the minimum and maximum boundary for the search of the solution.
 This method is designed to be interfaced with the root finder.

-To understand better how these methods work, please see the implementation of :code:`ImplicitEuler` and :code:`ExplicitEuler`.
+For further details, please see the implementation of :code:`ImplicitEuler` and :code:`ExplicitEuler`.

 Root finder
 -----------